fugjoo/suedtirolmobilAI/README.md

 # or for the server
 OPENAI_API_KEY=sk-... uvicorn src.main:app --host 0.0.0.0 --reload
 ```

+## ChatGPT plugin
+The repository includes a plugin manifest and OpenAPI file in the
+`.well-known/` directory.
+When the server is running they are served under
+`/.well-known/ai-plugin.json` and `/.well-known/openapi.yaml` for easy
+integration with ChatGPT.

 ## Telegram bot
 Forward messages to the API using the example bot: